“Simplify, Simplify, Simplify” -Henry David Thoreau

 What began as a search for a home made facial cleanser and moisturizer due to financial contraints has transformed into a way of life.
 About that time I decided I was tired of putting all those chemicals onto my face and into my body by way of my skin.
 I’m on a patient search to see what else I can replace with natural and/or organic items in Team TLC’s life.
 I’m experimenting with replacing my shampoo and conditioner currently and will let y’all know how that turns out when I find just the right “mix” for me!
-I’ve already replaced our allergy medicine and eczema treatment with essential oils!
+I’ve already replaced our allergy medicine and eczema treatment!

 Now.
 Back to that facial cleanser and moisturizer.
 I searched online and found the Oil Cleansing Method.
 I researched it pretty heavily.
 I looked up websites that break down the comedogenic factors of different oils and research based on scientific data about how oils affect the skin (facial skin in particular).
 I have dry break-out prone facial skin.
 I experimented with many different oils to find the one I liked … sunflower seed oil, jojoba oil, almond and olive oil.
 My favorite and most economical so far has been Trader Joe’s Organic Extra Virgin Olive Oil (amazon affiliate link).
 I’m using organic as that’s what I try and feed my family and if I’m putting it on my skin every morning and night, it’s soaking into my skin and I want it to be of good quality.